lkrjangid1/eLibrary/README.md

 ##Programming Language
 -----------
-Out of the vast umber of language, we found PHP, MySql, And Apache Server to be best suited for our project needs given the need for 100% compatibility b/w different platforms.
+Out of the vast Number of language, we found PHP, MySql, And Apache Server to be best suited for our project needs given the requirement for 100% compatibility b/w different platforms(mostly 4:CentOS4, Ubuntu Utopic/velevt, Windows 7 Pro x64, OSX 10.6 and up).

 ##Documentation
 -----------